JvanKatwijk/qt-dab/README.md

  * the combobox on the configuration widget with which an input device was selected is gone.
 Now the main widget shows on the top line a small icon with which a device selection table can be made visible.
 After selecting a device, the device selection table disappears automatically.

- * improved support for the SDRplay RspDuo: tuner selection is possible
+ * improved support for the SDRplay RspDuo: tuner selection is possible,

+ * Windows support for both RTLSDR V3 and V4,

  * the scanList has a more prominent role.
 It shows the (channel, service) pairsof all channels visited.
-Using file input, the scanList will not be visible (seems logical), and the configuration window as a selector indicating that on program termination the list is cleared (obviously normally it is maintained between program invocations)
+Using file input, the scanList will not be visible (seems logical), and the configuration window as a selector indicating that on program termination the list is cleared (obviously normally it is maintained between program invocations),

  * preloaded database.
 The precompiled versions contain a preloaded database.
 The configuration widget has a selector to choose between loading - on program startup - this preloaded database or one you loaded into the home directory.